(c) jgroup www.fotosearch.com Stock Photography

-As a family therapist who works from a perspective of family systems theory, I find it interesting to look at how the Presidential candidates differ with in their views of how to give fair governance to all of America's citizens.
+As a family therapist who works from a perspective of family systems theory, I find it interesting to look at how American political parties differ in their views of how to give fair governance to all of America's citizens.
+Can our parties view each others' differing perspectives with respect, or are we becoming like a famiy with marriage problems

-For one thing, I see the candidates as differing in their psychological assumptions of what citizens need from their government because they view their citizens more as children or as adults.
-One candidate sees fair as the government taking good care of its citizens like parents would of the children in their family, e.g., as Obama would take care of his two daughters.
-The other sees government more as parents of adult children, like Romney would treat his five adult sons.
-That is, they each treat the American citizenry as if America is a family in a different stage of a family's developmetal life cycle.
+Democrats and Republican differ in their psychological assumptions of what citizens need from their government perhaps because they view their citizens more as children or as adults.
+Democrats see fair as the government taking good care of its citizens like parents would of the children in their family, e.g., as Obama would take care of his two daughters.
+Republicans regard government more as parents of adult children, the way patriarchs and matriarchs of a large family would treat their adult offspring.
+That is, they each treat the American citizenry as if America is a family in a different stage of a family's developmental life cycle.

-President Obama, when he talks about more taxes for the rich, defines fair in our economy as closing the income differences, much like good parents would want to insure that they are treating their children financially equally.
-His socialist/progressive perspective embraces the idea from Karl Marx of "from each according to his abilities, to each according to his needs.”
+When Democrats talk about more taxes for the rich, they define fair in our economy as closing the income differences, much like good parents would want to insure that they are treating their children financially equally.
 The role of government in this view is to re-distribute wealth to reduce what goes to “the rich” via taxation and to give to those in need via social welfare programs.

 This view is similar to the way most parents take care of their young kids, being sure that they give each child what they need.
 Parents have to be careful to minimize sibling rivalry by trying to help each child feel that he or she has received more or less the same amount of love, money, time and attention.

-Governor Romney by contrast starts from a conception of fair based on personal responsibility, that we each reap what we sow.
-Like a parent of adult children the ages of Governor Romney's adult sons, Romney expects his offspring/citizens to be mainly self-sufficient.
-He expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to excerise their independence with minimal interference from him or his wife.
+Republicans by contrast start from a conception of fair based on personal responsibility, that we each reap what we sow and that we each are adults who can make most deciions for ourselves.
+Like a parent of adult children government in this view expects offspring/citizens to be mainly self-sufficient.
+It expects them to be able to make their own decisions about how to earn and how to spend their money, and assumes that they want to excerise their independence with minimal interference from their parents.

-At the same time, Romney's “compassionate conservatism” posits that all of us, and especially those who reap more, have a personal responsibility to react with generosity and compassion to those in need.
-He assumes that government does have a vital role in insuring that no one should be left without the basics necessary for physical survival.
-If his adult children were to run into emotional or other distress, he'd for sure be there with a helping hand.
+At the same time, Republican “compassionate conservatism” posits that all of us, and especially those who reap more, have a personal responsibility to react with generosity and compassion to those in need.
+It assumes that personal contributions to charities, plus government, together must insure that no one should be left without the basics necessary for physical survival.
+If adult children were to run into emotional or other distress, parents/charities/government for sure needs to be there with a helping hand.

 If both candidates express concern that the needy get help, how is help given differently?

-President Obama sees help as being funneled primarily through government.
-Governor Romney sees help for the neediest as coming somewhat from government via social programs but primarly from government creating economic conditions for the full family of America to thrive.
+Democrats see help as being funneled primarily through government.
+Republicans see help for the neediest as coming somewhat from government via social programs but primarly from government creating economic conditions for the full family of America to thrive.
+In addition, the Republican perspective expects citizens and families to be charitable to each other as a first line of help for folks in distress.

-The right amount of helicopter versus hands off parenting depends upon the needs of the children.
+In a family, the right amount of helicopter hovering versus hands-off parenting depends upon the ages and therefore the needs of the children.
 Probably the same is true of the needs of our citizenry.
-Those who are more needy need more government involvement.
-Those who are more independent thrive best with trusting parents who provide a safe and nurturing environment in which kids get losts of personal freedeom and responsibility.
+Those with insufficient education and personal maturity need more charitable or government involvement.
+Those who function with self-sufficient independence thrive best with trusting parents who provide a safe and nurturing environment in which citizens expect maximal personal freedom and assume individual responsibility for their own welfare.

 One value that makes America great is that caring for others is part of the definition of fair for most of us.